conventoangelo/OverKeys/README.md

 To load your own keyboard layout, follow these steps:

 1. **Install Flutter**:

    - Follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.

 2. **Make Changes to `keyboard_layout.dart`**:

-   - Navigate to the `lib` directory in the project.
+   - Navigate to the `lib\utils` directory in the project.
    - Open the `keyboard_layout.dart` file.
    - Modify the file to define your custom keyboard layout.
    - Make sure to add your new custom keyboard layout to the `availableLayouts` list at the bottom of the file.

 3. **Build the Project Locally**:

    - Open a terminal and navigate to the root directory of the project.
    - Run the following command to get the Flutter dependencies:

      ```sh
      flutter pub get
      ```